geoanalytic/gpstracker/README.rst

 Once you have a working website::

-- install GPS Tracker from the play/app store on your phone.
+- install `GPS Tracker from the play/app store`_ on your phone.
+.. _GPS Tracker from the play/app store: https://play.google.com/store/apps/details?id=com.websmithing.gpstracker
 - enter MY_DOMAIN_NAME/geodata/tracker for a target address
 - view your positions on the website